elssam/GWAS-BCCAD/README.md

 # GWAS-BCCAD

-This repo comprises the code for the manuscript Elsheikh et al. Nature Scientific reports [paper](https://www.biorxiv.org/content/10.1101/342436v4) XXX
+This repo comprises the code for the manuscript Elsheikh et al. Nature Scientific reports *"Genome-Wide Association Study of Brain Connectivity Changes for Alzheimer’s Disease".
+Sci Rep 10, 1433 (2020).* https://doi.org/10.1038/s41598-020-58291-1

 This work uses data from the  Alzheimer's Disease Neuroimaging Initiative [publicly available](http://adni.loni.usc.edu/)

 The image data are processed accoding to the pipeline reported in the script pre_process.sh